unicef/magicbox-aggregate-mobility/README.md

 wget http://ftp.unicamp.br/pub/apache/hadoop/common/hadoop-3.0.0/hadoop-3.0.0.tar.gz && tar -xzvf hadoop-3.0.0.tar.gz
 ```

-Make sure to `JAVA_HOME` available on your environment and `hadoop-3.0.0/bin` on your PATH
+Make sure that `JAVA_HOME` is available on your environment and `hadoop-3.0.0/bin` on your PATH

 Spark